Can Astigmatism Go Away? Understanding Your Options

 can astigmatism go away

 Astigmatism is a common vision condition that typically does not go away on its own.
 While mild astigmatism might not require treatment, moderate to severe cases can be effectively corrected with glasses or contact lenses.
-Regular eye exams are essential for monitoring astigmatism and ensuring optimal vision correction.
+Regular eye exams are essential for monitoring this condition and ensuring optimal vision correction.

 What Is Astigmatism?